ZiggyCreatures/FusionCache/docs/AGentleIntroduction.md

 There are 2 caching levels, transparently handled by FusionCache for you.

 These are:
-- **Primary**: it's a memory cache, is always there and is used to have a very fast access to data in memory, with high data locality.
+- **1️⃣ Primary**: it's a memory cache, is always there and is used to have a very fast access to data in memory, with high data locality.
 You can give FusionCache any implementation of `IMemoryCache` or let FusionCache create one for you
-- **Secondary**: is an *optional* distributed cache (any implementation of `IDistributedCache` will work) and, since it's not strictly necessary and it serves the purpose of **easing a cold start** or **coordinating with other nodes**, it is treated differently than the primary one.
+- **2️⃣ Secondary**: is an *optional* distributed cache (any implementation of `IDistributedCache` will work) and, since it's not strictly necessary and it serves the purpose of **easing a cold start** or **coordinating with other nodes**, it is treated differently than the primary one.
 This means that any potential error happening on this level (remember the [fallacies of distributed computing](https://en.wikipedia.org/wiki/Fallacies_of_distributed_computing) ?) can be automatically handled by FusionCache to not impact the overall application, all while (optionally) logging any detail of it for further investigation

 Everything is handled transparently for you.